TLDR

 Notes:

-• This is a simplified model.
+function defines the differential equations.
+The equations should be adapted based on your specific model and parameters. - This is a simplified model.
 For more complex models, additional compartments and processes (like metabolism, active transport, etc.) should be incorporated.

 This code provides a starting point.
 You should adjust and expand it according to the specifics of your brain PBPK model, including any specific data or parameters you have.